 Move Backwards After a Take

-Once you have successfully distanced the carp from the snag area, you can start to ease your drag a little more and play the fish like you’d normally do.
+Once you have successfully distanced the carp from the snag area, you can start to ease your drag a little more and play the fish as you’d normally do.

 Now you know how to put your lines in the water, your rods in place and to adjust your drag.
 You also know what to do when you are getting a bite.
 Let’s now move on to some of the smaller details when fishing locked up.